chrisstrahle/chrisstrahle.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Medical Doctor, ex-BCG Strategy Consultant.
-Figuring out how to pandemic-proof the world.
+subtitle: Figuring out how to pandemic-proof the world.

 profile:
   align: right